-Pamela Coleman Smith, the artist who brought the Tarot, especially the Minor Arcana, to life.
+Pamela Colman Smith, the artist who brought the Tarot, especially the Minor Arcana, to life.

 She illustrated for and hobnobbed with the likes of Bram Stoker of Dracula fame, the actors Ellen Terry (who dubbed her “Pixie”) and Henry Irving (who Stoker is said to have modeled his nefarious vampire on), famed American photographer and art dealer Alfred Stieglitz (husband of the even more famous American painter, Georgia O’Keefe), and the noted poet William Butler Yeats.
 This is just the short list; Pixie knew people.